 Vintage First Issue Postal Stamp Ornament How To

 First, cut thin boards the same size as the First Issue envelopes.
-I used beadboard plywood, so the back of the ornament would have a vintage vibe also.
+I used beadboard plywood, so the back of the ornament would have a vintage vibe (it’s also because I usually have pieces laying around).

 Paint both sides of the boards white, 2 coats on the back (beadboard) side.
 1 coat is fine on the front, since you’ll be attaching the envelope.

-Decoupage the First Issue envelopes or the copies to the boards.
-My envelopes were a little bubbly; you could cut off the back and just decoupage the front for possibly a smoother look (or use copies).
+Decoupage the First Issue envelopes or the copies to the boards (brush the glue to the back and stick on, just like white glue).
+Smooth from the inside out, but it can bubble as it dries.
+My envelopes were a little bubbly; you could cut off the back and just decoupage the front for possibly a smoother look.
 But as you’ll see, glitter makes everything look o.k. anyway!

 To highlight the stamp and the postal mark, use a glue pen and add silver glitter.
+Let dry.
 The glitter elevates it to Christmas ornament status!

 To give the ornament an iced effect, use a spray adhesive and add iridescent glitter.
-I dug out my old heat tool from my scrapbooking days and dried everything, but you could be more patient and just let it dry naturally.
+I dug out my old heat tool from my scrapbooking days and dried everything; you could be more patient than me and just let it dry naturally;)

 Looking pretty special, right?
 Glitter just has a way of adding bling to everything!

 To finish them off, I bought some trim that looked like the zig-zag edging around stamps.
-I glued it around using tacky glue, seaming at the bottom.
+I glued it all around the envelopes perimeter using tacky glue, seaming at the bottom.

 Ready for the cute reveal?

-Dealers Tip: If you’re a dealer and have some of these, you could probably up your profits by turning the First Issue envelopes into ornaments.
+Dealers Tip: If you’re a dealer and have some of these, you could probably increase your profits by turning the First Issue envelopes into ornaments.
 They would look so cute on a tree in your booth, and your customers would love them!
-A great way to make some money on kind of a sleeper;)
+Definitely make scanned copies of the cuter ones.
+A great way to make some money on kind of a sleeper item;)

 Christmas is a great time to enjoy your vintage collections.
-What could be better than using something that’s just been sitting in a drawer, and re-living a childhood hobby?
-Or just enjoying the wonderful vintage graphics on your tree or in your home decor.
+What could be better than using something that’s just been sitting in a drawer?
+This project is a great way to revive a childhood hobby.
 I can’t wait to see my Dad’s face when he sees what his old collection has become!
 (Shh, mom…no telling;) Hope you enjoyed this Vintage First Issue Postal Stamp Ornament How To!

 Please Pin and Share and then enjoy the rest of the Thrifty Chicks Ornament Challenge!